Costa Rica is small but with diverse topography that makes getting around both easy and an adventure.

 Ridesharing apps are available across Costa Rica with different variations with apps providing services from private transfers to aggregates for various transportation services in real-time.
 Ridesharing apps are spotty at best in Costa Rica with the majority of drivers concentrated within San Jose or the San Jose area.
 The number of drivers in remote sections of Costa Rica is growing but slowly making other transportation options much easier, faster, and still more cost-effective.

 Costa Rica has plenty of transportation options that can easily fit any travel style.
 The best times to visit Costa Rica may depend on what you want to experience, from spotting wildlife in Corcovado National Park to lounging on a pristine beach, trundling through whitewater to searching for elusive quetzals.
 Zicasso’s Costa Rica Travel Guide has helpful tips and information on ways you can plan your perfect vacation.
 Thinking of planning a trip?
-You can speak to a Costa Rica travel specialist for free by filling out a Trip Request Form or by calling our team at 1-888-265-9707.
+You can speak to a Costa Rica travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.